source-data/render-rev/README.md

 ```

-## Tooling configs
+### Tooling configs

-For most of the tools, the configuration is in the `package.json` to minimize the amount of files in your project.
+For most of the tools, the configuration is in the `package.json` to minimize the amount of files in the project.

-If you customize the configuration a lot, you can consider moving them to individual files.

-## Local Demo with `web-dev-server`
+### Local Demo with `web-dev-server`

 ```bash
 npm start